What is Hygraph and how does it differ from traditional CMS platforms?

 Security

-The coronavirus pandemic has created new challenges for companies.
-Many businesses had to adapt to a new operating model that heavily relies on working from home.
+The global shift to remote work has created new challenges for companies.
+Many businesses now operate in a hybrid or fully remote model that relies heavily on working from home.

 A report from Deloitte finds that 47% of individuals fall for a phishing scam while working from home.